You have read this article downloads /

 If your wall or door has flat paint, you might want to cover the whole area with fabric so you don't see any discolored edges where the fabric starts and stops.
 If your paint is satin or semi-gloss, which withstands moisture much better, I don't think you'll see any lines at all.
 You can always test a small area first.

-You have read this article decorating / home / tutorials with the title September 2011.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/09/how-to-using-fabric.html.
+with the title September 2011.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/09/how-to-using-fabric.html.
 Thanks!